Nociception/log_vs_lin_scale_on_scatter/README.md

 ![Bob the sponge "So many possibilities" meme](assets/so-many-possibilities-meme.jpg)
 ### GDP per capita may be insufficient ?
 As this data is a mean for each country, I wondered how I could add any nuance (especially for points with a large GDP per capita without high life expectancy): colors according to a new data concerning wealth distribution.
-I then chose the Gini coefficient, which is unfortunatly not calculated for so many countries and years.
+I then chose the Gini coefficient, which is unfortunatly not calculated for so many countries/years, and also not perfect (other indicators were also possible, such as Theil index, or Hover index).